ShreyDhyani/node-express-ts/Readme.md

 "scripts": {
-	"start": "node ./dist/server.js", //Start our transpiled file "build": "tsc -p .", //Transpile ts file and generate js code for consumption "dev": "nodemon" //We only need to give this command as the configuration values will be taken from nodemon.json file },
+	"start": "node ./dist/server.js", //Start our transpiled file "build": "tsc -p .", //Transpile ts file and generate js code for consumption "dev": "nodemon ./src/server.ts" //We only need to give this command as the configuration values will be taken from nodemon.json file
+},
 ```